Oliver Reed: Michael Winner and Ken Russell

 In 1964, he starred in the first of six films directed by Michael Winner, The System (known as The Girl-Getters in the US).
 The film was seen by Ken Russell who then cast Reed in the title role of The Debussy Film (1965), a TV biopic of French composer Claude Debussy.
 Reed said this was crucial to his career because "That was the first time I met Ken Russell and it was the first part I had after I'd had my face cut in a fight and no one would employ me.
 Everybody thought I was a cripple."
 It was also the first time he broke away from villainous roles.
 "Until that time they thought I was a neolithic dustbin," said Reed.
 Reed later said "Hammer films had given me my start and Michael Winner my bread then Ken Russell came on the screen and gave me my art."

 He narrated Russell's TV movie Always on Sunday (1965).
 Reed returned to Hammer for The Brigand of Kandahar (1965), playing a villainous Indian in an imperial action film for Gilling.
 He later called it the worst film he ever made for Hammer.
-He guest-starred in episodes of It's Cold Outside and Court Martial, the latter directed by Seth Holt.
+He guest-starred in episodes of It's Dark Outside and Court Martial, the latter directed by Seth Holt.
 He had a regular role in the TV series R3 (1965).
-Reed was the lead in a Canadian-British co-production, The Trap (1966), co-starring with Rita Tushingham.
+Reed was the lead in a Canadian-British co-production, The Trap (1966), co-starring with Rita Tushingham, where his voice was dubbed.

 Reed's career stepped up another level when he starred in the popular comedy film The Jokers (1966), his second film with Winner, alongside Michael Crawford.
 After playing a villain in a horror movie, The Shuttered Room (1967), he did a third with Winner, I'll Never Forget What's'isname (1967), co-starring with Orson Welles.
 Reed was reunited with Russell for another TV movie, Dante's Inferno (1967), playing Dante Gabriel Rossetti.